LapaLabs/MediaResourceDataExtractor/README.md

 ## Usage

-You can easily create valid YouTube resource:
+You can easily create valid YouTube resource object:

 ``` php
 use LapaLabs\YoutubeExtractor\Resource\YoutubeResource;